sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 }
 [/block]

 3. Run the code sample in a command prompt.
+The code downloads an example PDF (`1_extract_your_first_data.pdf` ) and runs it against an example document type (`senseml_basics`).
 The API returns a `parsed_document` object with the extracted data, as well as metadata about the extraction, in a response like the following:

 ```json
 {